MstrMnd21/analytics-python-currency/README.md

 *   In itself, it is a trading style and should not be mixed with other predictive models.
 *   To reduce further the risk, compounding shall be made only every month.
 *   90% Win/Loss rate for both positions
-*   Lot size must be maximum at 0.01 per $10 capital
+*   Lot size must be maximum at 0.01
 *   Strict 8 pips take profit level.
 *   Entries are at 1pm or 07:00